What is street dance?

 - Footwork (using shuffles and sweeps like the 6-step)

-- Power moves (spin moves which may occur on ANY part of the body) a
+- Power moves (spin moves which may occur on ANY part of the body) and

 - Freezes (the punctuation of your breakin’ set where the body is held in interesting shapes).